-Students taking 12 or more credit hours are required to live in College residence halls unless they live with their spouse, parents, guardian in the community, or have children.
+Students taking 12 or more credit hours are required to live in College residence halls unless they live with their spouse, parents, guardian in the community, or have children who live with them.
 Standard exceptions to the residence policy include students 23 years or older and 5th year seniors.
 Students who are not enrolled full-time may not occupy residence halls without the express written permission of the Vice President and Dean of Students or his/her designee.
 Residents must be enrolled in January Term classes in order to occupy their residence hall space during the January term.

 Director of Student Services - The Director of Student Services is a full-time professional staff member and official of the College who is responsible for the oversight of the Residence Life Department.